Kimberly Schildbach Therapy

 How Emotionally Focused Therapy (EFT) Helps Couples Get to the Root of What Matters

-I work with couples using Emotionally Focused Therapy, one of the most researched and effective approaches in modern couples therapy.
-EFT is not about teaching you to argue more politely or assigning blame for what’s gone wrong.
-It’s about understanding the emotional patterns that keep repeating, even when both of you desperately want things to be better.
+I work with couples using Emotionally Focused Therapy (EFT), one of the most researched and effective approaches in modern couples therapy.
+What draws me to EFT is that it gets underneath the surface of the arguments couples keep having.
+It is not about teaching you to argue more politely.
+It is not about deciding who is right and who is wrong.
+It is about understanding the emotional patterns that keep repeating between you, even when both of you truly want things to be better.

 Not every couple who needs help is sure they want to stay together.